Social media polarization during conflict: Insights from an ideological stance dataset on Israel-Palestine Reddit comments: Introduction

+\item A comprehensive comparative analysis of \textbf{18 models}, including 7 pre-trained language models, 4 neural network architectures, and 7 large language model configurations, for ideological stance detection in politically sensitive and highly polarized scenarios.

+\item The establishment of benchmark models and the development of \textbf{novel prompt engineering strategies} along with an \textbf{LLM majority voting ensemble}.
+Among the evaluated approaches, the proposed Scoring and Reflective Re-read prompting strategy achieves the best overall performance across evaluation metrics. \end{itemize}

-\begin{itemize} \item A meticulously manually annotated, publicly available dataset containing the ideological stances of 9,969 Reddit comments in the context of the Israel-Palestine conflict.\footnote{The data is publicly available at \url{https://github.com/jami78/Conflict-Bias-Eval}} \item A comprehensive comparative analysis of multiple models for ideological stance detection, particularly in politically sensitive and charged scenarios. \item The establishment of benchmark models for this specific task, determined by evaluating and weighing various performance metrics. \end{itemize} The remainder of the paper is organized as follows: Section \ref{rw} provides a comprehensive review of the existing literature; Section \ref{data} outlines the details of the dataset; Section \ref{method} demonstrates the proposed methodology including the models that were used; Section \ref{es} details the hardware setup and evaluation metrics used in our experiments; Section \ref{pe} presents the performance scores of the models; and finally, Section \ref{conclusion} provides a conclusion with a summary of the findings and a few potential future directions.
+The remainder of the paper is organized as follows: Section \ref{rw} provides a comprehensive review of the existing literature; Section \ref{data} outlines the details of the dataset; Section \ref{method} demonstrates the proposed methodology including the models that were used; Section \ref{es} details the hardware setup and evaluation metrics used in our experiments; Section \ref{pe} presents the performance scores of the models; Section \ref{bi} analyzes the broader implications of this research and finally, Section \ref{conclusion} provides a conclusion with a summary of the findings and a few potential future directions.